 Collins Aerospace (previously known as Rockwell Collins until December 2018) is a multinational firm based in Cedar Rapids, Iowa, and the bulk of its business is aviation.
 Commercial aviation, business aviation, defense & government, airports, you name it.
-One of the things they build is seatback touchscreen monitors and their moving map feature found on it is called Airshow.
+One of the things they build is seatback touchscreen monitors and their moving map feature is called Airshow.

 “When traveling over the ocean, there are often large portions of the flight where only water is visible…Airshow includes shipwrecks and other undersea items so that passengers can be informed about items that they are flying over but cannot visually see.”

 So yeah…they do it because they can.